French students clash with police as coronavirus protests loom | Education

 French students clash with police as coronavirus protests loom

-Students outside a high school in Compiegne, north of the French capital, Paris, clashed with police on Monday in protests over health risks posed by schools being open during the novel coronavirus crisis, police unions and media said.
-The SICP and Officiers et Commissaires de Police unions said a police car had been vandalised, while Le Figaro newspaper and local paper Oise Hebdo reported that stones and other objects had been hurled at police.
+Students outside a high school in Compiegne, north of the French capital Paris, clashed with police on Monday in protests over health risks posed by schools being open during the novel coronavirus crisis, police and the town's mayor said.

+The local police department said on Twitter that four arrests had been made, one fireman had suffered minor injuries and that there had been "unacceptable" incidents of criminal damage caused during the clashes.
+Videos on social media showed a group of youths surrounding a police car outside the Lycee Mireille Grenet school and trying to overturn it, while other videos showed fires burning in the street.

 - READ MORE ON: